Finding webpages that have no links is difficult, but not impossible.

-However, it is possible that in some cases these tools will find pages that aren’t directly crawlable because they were found using other means, usually at some point in history when the page was crawlable:
+It is possible that in some cases these tools will find pages that aren’t directly crawlable because they were found using other means, usually at some point in history when the page was crawlable:

-Also, it’s a good idea to work with your dev team to see if they can get the complete list of URLs on the site directly from the server, since this should be the most complete list available anywhere.
+Work with your dev team to see if they can get the complete list of URLs on the site directly from the server, since this should be the most complete list available anywhere.

 Finally, you can get a list of URLs from the Google Search Console’s Search Analytics report.

 Even though these pages are obviously indexed if they are showing up here, you may still find pages that aren’t crawlable from your internal links that will need to be fixed.

 Orphan pages can’t be indexed by search engines if they don’t show up in your sitemap – and they can create other SEO issues even if they do.